Anders Behring Breivik: Freemasons

 At the time of the attacks, Breivik was a member of the Lodge of St. Olaf at the Three Columns in Oslo and had displayed photographs of himself in partial Masonic regalia on his Facebook profile.
-In interviews after the attacks, his lodge said it had only minimal contact with him, and that when made aware of Breivik's membership, Grand Master of the Norwegian Order of Freemasons, Ivar A. Skaar, issued an edict immediately excluding him from the fraternity based upon the acts he carried out and the values that appear to have motivated them.
+In interviews after the attacks, his lodge said it had only minimal contact with him, and that when made aware of Breivik's membership, Grand Master of the Norwegian Order of Freemasons, Ivar Skaar, issued an edict immediately excluding him from the fraternity based upon the acts he carried out and the values that appear to have motivated them.
 According to the Lodge records, Breivik took part in a total of four meetings between his initiation in February 2007 and his exclusion from the order (one each to receive the first, second, and third degrees, and one other meeting) and held no offices or functions within the Lodge.
 Skaar said that although Breivik was a member of the Order, his actions showed that he was in no way a Mason.

 Progress Party

 Breivik became a member of the Progress Party (FrP) in 1999.
-He paid his membership dues for the last time in 2004, and was removed from the membership lists in 2006.
+He paid his membership dues for the last time in 2004 and was removed from the membership list in 2006.
 During his time in the Progress Party, he held two positions in the Progress Party's youth organisation FpU: he was the chair of the local Vest Oslo branch from January to October 2002, and a member of the board of the same branch from October 2002 until November 2004.
 After the attack, the Progress Party immediately distanced itself from Breivik's actions and ideas.
 At a 2013 press conference, Ketil Solvik-Olsen said that Breivik "left us [the party] because we were too liberal".

 English Defence League (EDL)

 Breivik claimed he had contact with the far-right English Defence League (EDL), a movement in the United Kingdom that has been accused of Islamophobia.
 He allegedly had extensive links with senior EDL members and wrote that he attended an EDL demonstration in Bradford.
 On 26 July 2011, EDL leader Tommy Robinson denounced Breivik and his attacks and has denied any official links with him.

-On 31 July 2011, Interpol asked Maltese police to investigate Paul Ray, a former EDL member who blogs under the name "Lionheart."
+On 31 July 2011, Interpol asked Maltese police to investigate Paul Ray, a former EDL member who blogs under the name "Lionheart".
 Ray conceded that he may have been an inspiration for Breivik, but deplored his actions.
 In an online discussion on the Norwegian website Document.no on 6 December 2009, Breivik proposed establishing a Norwegian version of the EDL.
 Breivik saw this as the only way to stop left-wing radical groups like Blitz and SOS Rasisme from "harassing" Norwegian cultural conservatives.
 Following the establishment of the European Defence League, the Norwegian Defence League (NDL) launched in 2010.
 Breivik indeed became a member of this organization under the pseudonym "Sigurd Jorsalfar".
 Former head of the NDL, Lena Andreassen, claimed that Breivik was ejected from the organization when she took over as leader in March 2011 because he was too extreme.